 Alternatively, keep your plants in a pot or container even in the garden, so they can be moved when the winter chill sets in.
-If growing indoors, fertilize your Elephant ear plant only in the summertime.
+If growing indoors, fertilise your Elephant ear plant only in the summertime.

 Indoors, Elephant's ear plants are also very unlikely to flower.
 When growing outdoors, you'll want to ensure you keep your Elephant's ear well-watered and the soil well mulched.